Go to JKU Homepage

 Let IT Dance.
 Coding Meets Choreograhy.

-A joint production by the Circus of Knowledge & the JKU's COOL Lab, featuring HELIX projects.
+A joint production by the Circus of Knowledge & the JKU's COOL Lab, featuring HELIX projects, opens an external URL in a new window.

 Suitable for ages 6+